-REU: Research Experience for Undergraduates in Collaborative Data Visualization Applications
+REU: Research Experience for Undergraduates in Immersive 3D Visualization

 8-Weeks, Paid Research

-In addition to the exposure to cutting edge research, students selected to participate will receive a travel stipend for one round trip to and from Clemson, a housing allowance, a bi-weekly stipend to cover living expenses and access to research faculty and cyberinfrastructure resources to help facilitate their success in the program.
+In addition to the exposure to cutting edge research, students selected to participate will receive a travel stipend for one round trip to and from New Yoork City, a housing allowance, a bi-weekly stipend to cover living expenses and access to research faculty and VR/AR/MR resources to help facilitate their success in the program.

 - Undergraduate students enrolled in a US University or college in good academic standing, with at least two semesters remaining in their undergraduate program.

-- Interest in visualization from non-technical and technical backgrounds.
+- Interest in VR/AR/MR visualization from non-technical and technical backgrounds.